johnsebin97/Tic_Tac_toe/README.md

 # A simple Tic-Tac-Toe game made with javascript

 A lazy Saturday afternoon project.

 Usage of `Javascript`, `HTML` and `CSS`

-View a demo of the project at: https://www.youtube.com/watch?v=iT1yJTk77CQ
+Play this project at project at: https://johnsebin97.github.io/Tic_Tac_toe/